The Fall 2021 lottery for Module 2 Option Studios will be run on on Monday, October 18th (EDT).

 Lottery Ballot Procedures

-You must select six studios on your ballot, unless you wish to be assured of a studio option from your department.
-If you want to be assured a studio option from your department, use the pull down menu on the ballot to select studios only offered by your department.
-Also, note your intention on the top of your ballot and mention it to program coordinators when you drop off your ballot in the 4th floor lounge.
-If your department lists less than six, you must choose all of them in order of preference.
+You must select two studios on your ballot.
+Use the pull-down menu on the ballot to select studios only offered by your department.
+Choose all of them in order of preference.
 Failure to do so will result in preferences being randomly assigned up to the correct number of preferences.
-If you wish to select studios outside your department then you must select six.

 If you have questions about the lottery procedure or your eligibility, please contact your departmental Program Coordinator immediately.
 Urban Planners should consult the email sent by their Program Coordinator.

 Note that you will be allowed to adjust your ballot between the time that the lottery opens and closes – from 10:00am (EDT) on Friday 10/15 until 9:00am (EDT) on Monday 10/18.
-Please make sure your choices are correct before submitting the form.
-If you need to change your entry, you must report to the Program Coordinator in person.
+Please make sure your submitted choices are correct before the deadline.
 As with any on-line transaction, please do not hit the ‘SUBMIT’ button more than once.
-For technical issues with the lottery process, see Help Desk in the lower level of Frances Loeb Library.
+For technical issues with the lottery process, contact the Help Desk (firstname.lastname@example.org).

-The number of students in each studio is constrained by the faculty member, department guidelines which specify a maximum number (usually 12) of students per studio instructor, and by expense considerations if the studio has funded travel, etc. The enrollment number for each studio may be adjusted by a small amount in iterative runs of the lottery program by the program directors in an attempt to increase first choice assignments or overall ‘happiness'.
+The number of students in each studio is constrained by the faculty member, department guidelines which specify a maximum number of students per studio instructor, and by expense considerations.
+The enrollment number for each studio may be adjusted by a small amount in iterative runs of the lottery program by the program directors in an attempt to increase first choice assignments or overall ‘happiness'.
 The lottery software is blind to individual students' names, departments, or previous lottery results.

 THERE IS NO WAY TO BEAT THE LOTTERY.

-Always list your choices in order, from 1 (most desirable) to 6 (least desirable).
+Always list your choices in order, from 1 (most desirable) to 2 (least desirable).
 Never list any studio in your rankings that you do not want to take or are ineligible to take.

 Announcement of Results

-By approximately 6:30 PM, results of the lottery will be posted outside departmental offices as well as on-line via my.Harvard.
+On Monday, October 18th the results of the lottery will be shared, when completed, via my.Harvard.
 You will be automatically enrolled in the studio in to which you are lotteried.

 Final Reviews and Exams

-After the start of the semester the final review schedule will be posted on the Information for Current Students area of the GSD website.
-All students should plan on being present throughout the ENTIRE option studio final review period, May 1-3, as well as through the ENTIRE final exam period.
+After the start of the semester, the final review schedule will be posted on the Information for Current Students area of the GSD website.
+All students should plan on being present throughout the ENTIRE option studio final review period, as well as through the ENTIRE final exam period.
 Please consult the Academic Calendars & Schedules for these dates.